 Do I Need a Letter of Administration or a Grant of Probate?

-When someone dies in England and Wales, all of the personal assets that they owned form part of their estate.
+When someone dies, all of the personal assets that they owned form part of their estate.
 These assets include property, bank accounts, investments, and other personal belongings.
+If the value of this estate - including the values of all of these assets added together, minus any liabilities, debts or taxes - exceeds £5,000, you will usually need a grant of representation to manage it.

-• Grant of probate
+Grant of probate

-• Letters of administration
+Letters of administration

-What is the difference between a letter of administration and a grant of probate?
+What is the difference between probate and a letter of administration?

 The main difference between letters of administration and a grant of probate is related to whether the deceased had a valid will or not.
-A grant of probate is only issued to the named executors of the will, while letters of administration are issued to the person who is entitled to inherit under the rules of intestacy, if the deceased died without a will.
-In certain circumstances, where there is a valid will but no executor, a grant of letters of administration with will annexed will be issued.
+A grant of probate is only issued to the named executors of a will, if the deceased had one.
+On the other hand, if the deceased died without a will, letters of administration can be issued to the person who is entitled to inherit under the rules of intestacy, or a representative of the estate who can manage this process.
+In certain circumstances, where there is a valid will but no executor who is willing to or capable of acting, or no surviving executors, a grant of letters of administration with will annexed will be issued.

 Most financial institutions will not allow an executor to access assets if they have not obtained a grant of probate first.
-This is legal confirmation that the will is valid and has been officially registered by the Court.
+This is legal confirmation that the will is valid and has been officially registered by the court.

-If the deceased died without a valid will, letters of administration are usually issued to the person entitled under the rules of intestacy (or their guardians, if they are minors).
 Similar to a grant of probate, the letters of administration is a grant of representation issued by the court allowing the named individual to administer the estate.
+The main difference here is that no specific person will have been appointed to manage the estate, because there is no valid will.

 The duties of the executor and the administrator are essentially the same, with the only difference being in how they are appointed.